Oscar B. Cintas: Death and estate

 Before his death, Cintas entrusted the administration of his estate, including his art collection, to The Chase Manhattan Bank, N.A., with Ethan Alyea serving as legal counsel.
 With the help and encouragement of David Rockefeller, Alyea named a blue ribbon board of trustees to carry out Cintas’ wishes for a foundation.
 Early members of the board included Theodore Rousseau (curator of the Metropolitan Museum of Art), Porter A. McCray (director of the International Program at New York's Museum of Modern Art) and A. Hyatt Mayor (curator of prints at the Metropolitan Museum of Art).

 CINTAS Foundation

 The foundation's original name, the Cuban Art Foundation, was changed in 1962 to honor its founder.
 The Cintas' legacy has fostered the development of Cuban artists, promoting the professional development of these artists and the continuity of Cuban traditions in art.
 Cintas' foresight has resulted in more than 300 fellowships and grants to creative writers, architects, composers, visual artists and filmmakers, many of whom have later achieved national and international renown.
-The roster of Cintas fellows is a testament to the talent and creativity of the Cubans and their direct descendants who have live throughout the world.
-The Cintas Foundation is the oldest entity in the United States dedicated to the support of Cuban artists.

 In addition to the fellowships, the CINTAS Foundation oversees two major art collections in the United States and sponsors exhibitions curated from these collections.
 The CINTAS Fellows collection is composed of works donated by the fellows in appreciation of the CINTAS fellowship.
 It has grown to be the largest body of Cuban art outside Cuba and continues to grow regularly.

 The CINTAS Foundation awards fellowships annually to creative artists of Cuban lineage.